LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 // the wrapper declares the pointers to the functions from the controller
 // that will be used for the learning.
 They are declared as global pointers
 // to allow any file including "wrapper.cpp" to use these pointers and use
-// the function from the controller
+// the functions from the controller

 pfVoid pInterfaceTest = NULL;
 pfVoid pStepSimulation = NULL;